 By 1985, Withers had left Columbia Records and had accumulated three Grammy Awards and nine nominations.
 Withers retired from performing and recording that year, citing, in part, exploitation by the Columbia label.
 Withers, who signed to his first label at the relatively late age of 31, walked away from the business 16 years later at 47.

 In 2014, Withers received the Best Historical Grammy Award for a collection of his eight studio albums produced by Sussex and Columbia Records.
 The following year he was inducted into the Rock ’n’ Roll Hall of Fame.
 A tribute concert at Carnegie Hall on April 18, 2015, featuring Ed Sheeran, Aloe Blacc, and Anthony Hamilton, recreated the concert Withers had given there in 1973.

-Withers’ personal life included two wives: his first, actress Denise Nicholas, whom he married in 1973 and divorced shortly thereafter; and Marcia Johnson, whom he married in 1976.
+Withers’ personal life included two wives: his first, actress Denise Nicholas, whom he married in 1973 and divorced shortly after that, and Marcia Johnson, whom he married in 1976.
 His wife, Marcia, also served as his manager.
 The couple had two children, Toddy and Kori.

-Withers passed away from heart complications on March 30, 2020, in Los Angeles, California.
+Withers died from heart complications on March 30, 2020, in Los Angeles, California.
 He is survived by his wife and two children.